 Lastly, you’ll want to connect your computer to whatever sound system you have within your church.
 If you don’t have a sound system already in place, you can read my article on basic church sound systems.

 This connection from your computer to the sound system can often be made with either a USB cable or an audio-specific cable.

-Just as with the cable from the projector to the computer, you’ll want to be careful to make sure the cables for your audio equipment are well out of the way.
+Just as with the cable from the projector to the computer, you’ll want to be careful to make sure the wires for your audio equipment are well out of the way.

-If your church has the budget available, some high quality bluetooth speakers would be a great option for wire-free sound connection.
+If your church has the budget available, some high-quality Bluetooth speakers would be an excellent option for wire-free sound connection.
 They allow you to connect the computer to the speakers quickly and easily.
 Just make sure the speakers are turned on and everything will be good to go.

-Once you have both the projector and the audio properly connected, make sure to test it out prior to your Sunday service with your new church projector installation.
+Once you have both the projector and the audio adequately connected, make sure to test it out before your Sunday service with your new church projector installation.
 Nothing makes you look as foolish as a well laid out plan that fails.
 We have all eaten that piece of humble pie more than once in our lives.